CodeWithhamza1/particles-js/README.md

 ## About the Author

-This project is maintained by [Your Name](https://github.com/codewithhamza1).
+This project is maintained by [Mahar Hamza](https://github.com/codewithhamza1).
 Connect with me on [GitHub](https://github.com/codewithhamza1) for updates and more open-source projects!

 Thank you for using `particles-js`!
 We hope you enjoy adding stunning particle animations to your web projects.